Opening times

 Ground floor, separate entrance by Car Park D, on the south side of the hospital

-Patients are usually referred to us from the renal medical team.
-They usually receive referrals from GPs and other specialist teams.
+Referrals to our service are typically made by the renal medical team, who receive referrals from GPs and other specialist services.